Guidance

 In Sweden, the EU provisions on species protection from the Birds Directive (2009/147/EC) and the Habitats Directive (92/43/EEG) are mainly transposed to the Species Protection Ordinance (2007:845).
 The Ordinance contains provisions governing capture, killing and taking of species from the wild, trade and other actions involving specimens of animal and plant species in need of protection.

-The Swedish implementation of the obligations concerning species protection from the two EU Nature directives is manly found in the Species Protection Ordinance.
+1. The Swedish implementation of the obligations concerning species protection from the two EU Nature directives is manly found in the Species Protection Ordinance.
 In addition to this, acts where the intent is to kill or capture wild birds or mammals are regulated the Hunting Ordinance (1987:259).
-Similarly, the species protection of fishes, mollusks and crayfish is found in the fishing legislation (Fishing, aquaculture and fisheries ordinance 1994:1716).
+Similarly, the species protection of fishes, molluscs and crayfish is found in the fishing legislation (Fishing, aquaculture and fisheries ordinance 1994:1716).